sozercan/guac-ai-mole/README.md

 # 🥑 Guac-AI-Mole

-Guac-AI-Mole is an [large language model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) powered tool to inspect and understand an organization's software supply chain.
+Guac-AI-Mole is a [large language model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) powered tool to inspect and understand an organization's software supply chain.
 It uses LLM models, such as OpenAI GPT-4, and [GUAC](https://docs.guac.sh/) to query and analyze the secure supply chain artifacts, such as [Software Bill of Materials (SBOM)](https://www.cisa.gov/sbom), to make actionable decisions.

 > 🧪 This is a hackathon project.
 Do not use in production.